terrylinooo/codeigniter-anti-scraping-library/README.md

     // do something
 }
 ```
-The good idea is to trun of **filtering** and you can use AntiScraping as a blacklist library.
+The good idea is to trun **filtering** off and you can use AntiScraping as a blacklist library.
 The API methods below can easy do this idea.

 ```php
 public function remove_deny_ip($ip);